metaphacts/ontodia/README.md

 # README #

-Ontodia is a JavaScript library to create and modify diagrams based on underlying data sources.
-This library is used to run ontodia.org website.
+Ontodia is a JavaScript library that allows to visualize, navigate and explore the data in the form of an interactive graph based on underlying data sources.
+The library is a major front-end component in ontodia.org web application that provides semantic data visualization services.

 ### What is Ontodia for? ###